Ketosis: What It Is, the Science Behind It, and When It Works Best

 Why the Keto Diet Can Backfire: Cortisol, Gluconeogenesis, and Blood Sugar Spikes

-Low Carbohydrate Intake Triggers a Stress Response
+Low Carbohydrate Intake Can Trigger a Stress Response

 • Increasing lipolysis (fat breakdown)